flyteorg/flyte/rsts/deployment/aws/manual.rst

 ==================
 Create an EKS cluster from AWS console.

-* Pick a good name for your cluster eg : :raw-html-m2r:`<Name-EKS-Cluster>`
+* Pick a good name for your cluster eg : <Name-EKS-Cluster>
 * Pick Kubernetes version >= 1.19
-* Choose the EKS cluster role ClusterName-EKS-Cluster-Role_ and not the node role, created in previous steps
+* Choose the EKS cluster role <ClusterName-EKS-Cluster-Role>, created in previous steps
 * Keep secrets encryption off
 * Use the same VPC where you intend to deploy your RDS instance.
 Keep the default VPC if none created and choose RDS to use the default aswell
 * Use the subnets for all the supported AZ's in that VPC